 - What do I need to know before I enroll into or waive out of the Penn Student Insurance Plan (PSIP)?

 Students must enroll into or waive out of the Penn Student Insurance Plan (PSIP) every year.
 If you waive out of PSIP, you will be asked to submit your health insurance for verification that it meets the University requirements.

 You will need to have a PennKey and password to access the Penn Insurance Portal.
 The PennKey is your link to most of the electronic resources that you will need while here on campus.
 If you are a first year student, contact your school to find out how to obtain a PennKey (or visit the PennKey website.)

 IMPORTANT: If you receive a message stating that you don’t have access to this site, this may be because we have not yet received your registration information from the University.
 Please try back in few days.
 If the problem persists longer than a week, please contact the Insurance and Immunization Compliance Office at 215-746-4200 or email us at firstname.lastname@example.org.

-Once you have made and confirmed your selection, any additional changes to your coverage must be processed in person in the Immunization and Insurance Compliance Office.
+If your health insurance changes as any point during the academic year, your coverage must be updated in person in the Immunization and Insurance Compliance Office.
 You cannot change the date of enrollment.
 Once you have completed your selection, you will receive a confirmation email.
 You can also visit the Insurance Portal again to view your selection information and the status of your waiver request.